Administrative Quick Start Guide

 host name (which must resolve on all machines in the pool) or an IP address.

 name or IP address you want to use.

-At this point, users logged in on the submit machine should be able to see
+At this point, users logged in on the access point should be able to see

 execute machines in the pool (using